MuhammadAliArsalan/ArduPilot-related-stuff/Start.md

 * mavproxy.py --master=tcp:127.0.0.1:5760 --console --map

-(you can extend the above cmd to forward telemtery to another GCS like MP , search how to do that)
+(you can extend the above cmd to forward telemetry to another GCS like MP , search how to do that)

 The above command means:
 ```“Run MAVProxy using Python, connect it to a vehicle on TCP port 5760 (SITL or real autopilot), show the console for command input, and show a map for visual tracking.”```